jalkjaer/gawk_vis/README.md

-# Gawk extension for some approximation of vis encoding
+# Gawk extension for vis de/encoding of strings

-Gawk shared library extension for vis en/decoding in a form that should be work for encoding entries in bsd mtree files.

 Encodes non-printable, multibyte chars and a select set of printable chars as \ddd octal numbers I.e. whitespace is encoded as the string `\040`

-The functions available are
+The functions available are:
 * `vis::enc(input:str, chars_to_encode: Optional[str]) -> str `
 * `vis::dec(input:str) -> str `

-The optional second argument, overrides the default set of printable characters that will be encoded.
+The optional second argument to vis:enc, overrides the default set of printable characters that will be encoded.

-The default set is (see https://man.netbsd.org/vis.3 )
+The default set is (see also https://man.netbsd.org/vis.3 )
 ```
 *? [#';"&<>()|]$!^~`\
 ```